MahmutOsmanovic/haskell_course_lab_1/README.md

 g) v = 3pi/2 if x=0 and y<0

-- Item 1 format: (<type>,Floating,Floating), where for type we can choose between R and P. I.e. R = Rectangular form and P = Polar form.
+- format: (<type>,Floating,Floating), where for type we can choose between R and P. I.e. R = Rectangular form and P = Polar form.
 For the R form, Floating equals the real values of the imaginary number, a && b.
 In z = a+bi.
 In the polar form, the first float represents r and the second represents the angle v.

--- EXAMPLE: (”R”, 1.0, 1.0) and (”P”, 1.4142, 0.7854)
+&#8594; EXAMPLE: (”R”, 1.0, 1.0) and (”P”, 1.4142, 0.7854)

 The Program should NOT "just work".
 Quite the opposite is true.
 The code should upload a HIGH STANDARD.